Aessy/sm-randomizer-loader/README.md

 # sm-randomizer-loader
 Just a small CLI program that automatically creates super metroid randomizers from http://randommetroidsolver.pythonanywhere.com and loads them on your sd2snes over usb.

-Only tested on linux (arch and debian)
-To load over usb the sd2snes has to be loaded with usb2snes firmware.
+Only tested on linux (arch and debian).
+To load over usb the sd2snes has to run usb2snes firmware.

 # Dependencies
 * libserialport